sanPuerquitoProgramador/csv-to-october-blog/README.md

 #Migration plugin from CSV file to Rain Lab Blog

 Plugin for import a CSV file with featured images (url's) to Rainlab Blog using a Joomla CSV file.
 The plugin import content, create categories if needed and import a feature image using the image URL.
-Usesful to migrate from Joomla or Wordpress to OctoberCMS
+Useful to migrate from Joomla or Wordpress to OctoberCMS

 ###Pre requisites
 You will need a CSV file which contains the next structure: